 This idea may be of interest to owners of standby generation or energy storage assets.
 The ‘community generation app’ could enable communities to automatically get the best return on investment from community-owned generation assets.
 Knowing what the demand is on the local network provides the data required for automated routines to:

-Using LV network data, apps could be developed to send alerts regarding loss in supply to customers, for example, how long the loss of supply lasted for could be provided.
+Using LV network data, apps could be developed to send alerts regarding loss in supply to customers, for example, the duration of the power outage.
 This may be of interest to communities with their own news feeds or to individual members of a community.
 In addition, this information could be valuable for carers looking after vulnerable members of society.
-Alerts could be sent to members of a community or carers if supply is lost for a sustained period of time, asking them to check on vulnerable neighbours.
+Alerts could be sent to members of a community or carers if supply is lost for a sustained period, asking them to check on vulnerable neighbours.

 Note: Alerts to be sent during a sustained duration power-loss would require the use of linked cloud processing or similar as the LV-CAP™ platform would not be able to issue alerts during a power outage.

 It is worth reiterating that the concept of the LV-CAP™ platform makes all raw, monitored data available to all applications installed on the device.
 The exceptions to this are likely to be where an equipment manufacturer makes use of data gathered by an additional, proprietary sensor (e.g. specialised power harmonics) and their application captures and stores the information gathered for their own use but does not make it available elsewhere within the system.

 The LV-CAP™ platform is intended to allow the end user of the system to deploy multiple applications that utilise the same data for different purposes whilst providing a method for companies with specialist IP to maintain control of it.

 As an example, a real-time-thermal-rating application could forecast an exceedance in network capacity in the future, but the management of load on the network could be achieved through the control of voltage to reduce load, through initiating network meshing, through utilisation of battery storage, or a combination of all of these.